Sisterakas: Plot

-Bernadette "Detty" Sabroso is the daughter of wealthy silk factory owners, Raphael and Kara Sabroso.
-Raphael also has an illegitimate son, Bernard, with his former maid, Maria Laurel.
-Raphael takes Maria and Bernard in when they have nowhere else to go.
-Unaware of their sibling relationship, Bernard and Detty become close friends due to their shared love for fashion.
-When Kara discovers Raphael's affair with Maria and learns that Bernard is his son, she confronts them, kicks them out, and accidentally paralyzes Maria by pushing her down the stairs.
-Bernard, receiving no assistance from the family or the maids, swears vengeance against the Sabrosos.
+Bernadette "Detty" is the daughter of wealthy silk factory owners, Raphael and Kara Sabroso.
+However, Raphael secretly also has an illegitimate son named Bernardo "Totoy" with his maid Maria Laurel.
+The siblings grow close over their shared love of fashion.
+When Kara discovers Raphael's affair, she kicks out his second family and turns the household against them.
+Maria's legs are paralyzed after being pushed down the stairs and Bernardo swears vengeance on the Sabroso family.